TrigonaMinima/TrigonaMinima.github.io/_posts/2014-11-23-Reconnaisance-on-Shadab.md

 date:   2014-11-23
 modified: 2014-12-06
 categories: Idea Security
+annotation: Fun Research
 ---
 Once, me and Shadab were discussing, how traceable were we on the Internet?
 So, we decided to do this reconnaissance on each other.
-This is the documentation of how I did the same on him and how much I could trace of him.
+This is the documentation of how I did the same on him and how much I could trace him.

 Let me first tell you how much I know about him.
 His name is *Shadab Zafar*, pursuing B.Tech from [Jamia Milla Islamia](http://jmi.ac.in/), same as me.
 He and me both are a part of [JMILUG](http://jmilug.org/cms/) (a group sort of thing in our college promoting the open source.
 Hail Linux!!) under which we host some events from time to time.
 He did a GSoC project in metabrainz foundation.
 He loves his laptop very much, been a coder since like 10th grade or may be earlier.
 Here's his [Github account][3], he has coded a lot of things.
 He is proficient in web development, interested in Cryptography and Security and Hacking-n-stuff.
 He was Islamic but now he is an atheist thanks to some books I guess.
 He has read quite a lot of books.He has one sibling five years younger than him.
 Well, all of this is sounding more of an endorsement of Mr Shadab Zafar.
 I am feeling weird now.
 Lets stop.
 I will be attempting to trace all the above things I have said and may be more.
 The things I am assuming I know is his name, **Shadab Zafar**, his face and the college where he studies.
 I will be using Incognito Mode of Chrome Browser to search for him.
 This way, I am not signed in to any social media account, which might have aided me to find him easily.
 Of course, Google will be the search engine.